Kyei-frank/API-for-Titanic-Project/Readme.md

   Below is the executed Output
     ![](./screenshots/execute.png)

-Additional Info
+Additional Info:
   View of the API documentations in your browser
   ![](./screenshots/docs.png)

-  To open documentation in your browser,
+  To open documentation in your browser, add "/docs" to your URL or
     ![click here](http://127.0.0.1:8000/docs)

 # Author: